muhammadMilon/Mini_Calculator.java/README.md

 ## Acknowledgments

-- Inspired by [mention any inspirations or references].
+- Inspired by Our CSE Botherhood.
-- Thank you to [mention individuals or resources] for their guidance and assistance.
+- Thank you to my all SENIOR for your guidance and assistance.

 ---